 - Washing machine

 - Broadband / WiFi

 Over three floors.
-Three bedrooms: 1 x large second floor twin with TV/DVD and outstanding views (beds can be pushed together to make a double with super king-size bedding by arrangement with the owner), 1 x king-size double with en-suite shower, basin and WC, 1 x twin.
+Three bedrooms: 1 x large second floor twin with TV and outstanding views (beds can be pushed together to make a double with super king-size bedding by arrangement with the owner), 1 x king-size double with en-suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
-Well-equipped fitted kitchen with dining area leading to sitting area.
+Kitchen with dining area leading to sitting area.

 - Gas central heating

-- Electric oven, gas hob, microwave, fridge, freezer, dishwasher, washing machine, tumble dryer, TV with Freeview, 2nd TV, 2 x DVDs, radio/CD player, WiFi, selection of books, games and DVDs
+- Electric oven, gas hob, microwave, fridge, freezer, dishwasher, washing machine, tumble dryer, TVs with Freeview, DVDs, radio/CD, WiFi, selection of books, games and DVDs

 - Bed linen and towels inc. in rent

 - Enclosed garden area with patio, furniture and BBQ